kevinoh45TuD/pp1_zoo_website/README.md

 Whereas on a smaller / mobile screen size they will be presented vertically, with the contact form first.

+The contact page provides usefullness to both the user and site owner as it allows them to communicate potential issues.

 ### Footer

 The footer of the website page remains consistent regardless of screen size.